RAILFAN GUIDES of the U.S.

 In General

-South Bend's main action is the Norfolk Southern mainline coming through, and splitting to go to either Michigan City or Chicago via Valparaiso.
+South Bend's main action is the Norfolk Southern mainline, formerly the New York Central, coming through E/W, and splitting WB to go to either Michigan City or Chicago via Valparaiso.

 The majority of crossings with the R-O-W are separated, with the roads going under the tracks - this doesn't offer the railfan many good opportunities for pictures, since the tracks appear to be behind tree lines most of the time :-(